FailAcademy/learning/adp-pt-vancouver/_lessons/month-05/04-react-and-redux-II.md

 - `Provider`
 - `connect`
-- `mapStateToProps`
-- `mapDispatchToProps`

 ---

 ## Exercise 1

-Let's build the `shareItemPreview` module together so we can grab this state from the Redux store in our `ShareItemPreview` component instead once we add `react-redux`.

----

-## Exercise 2

 Wire up the `FormSpy` component.
 It should send the values from the form to the store, but some of the values may be missing.
 Are you able to send the right tags to the store?
 What about the image preview, how does that work?